Turn up and go/ Mass Rapid Transit

 • It will improve access to key employment hubs including in the central city.

 To ensure the districts are well connected to Christchurch City we are proposing improved park ‘n’ ride facilities in key townships and increased frequency of direct bus services that connect to the central city using the motorway corridors.
-We also propose connecting the districts to the new turn up and go service with park ‘n’ ride facilities at Hornby and Belfast, and providing better connections within the districts themselves.
+We also propose connecting the districts to the new turn-up-and-go service with park ‘n’ ride facilities at Hornby and Belfast, and providing better connections within the districts themselves.

-Huihui Mai Engagement
+Huihui Mai engagement

 We have sought community feedback on this suggested route through the Huihui Mai engagement held during February and March 2023.
 More information about this engagement and what we heard.

-Maps of turn-up-and-go route
+Maps of suggested turn-up-and-go route

 Suitable vehicles